 Following the outbreak of the conflict in Sudan in April 2023, the EU launched a Humanitarian Air Bridge between Dubai and Port Sudan to support its humanitarian partners in providing an effective humanitarian response.
 It consisted of 4 shipments for a total of 6 flights since 9 May.

 The EU also launched a Humanitarian Air Bridge between Europe and Chad.
 Since 31 May, 4 flights arrived in N’Djamena.
 In total, 400 tonnes of humanitarian supplies were delivered through Humanitarian Air Bridge operations to both Chad and Sudan.

 2020: 67 flights to 20 countries in Africa, Asia and the Americas delivering 1,150 tonnes of vital medical and humanitarian equipment.
 Nearly 1,700 medical and humanitarian staff and other passengers transported.

 2021: More than 20 flights delivering 500 tonnes of humanitarian aid to Afghanistan, Ethiopia, Haiti and Mozambique.

-2022: More than 40 flights delivering humanitarian aid to Afghanistan, Madagascar, Somalia and Burkina Faso.
+2022: 54 flights delivering 847 tonnes of humanitarian aid to Afghanistan, Madagascar, Somalia, and Burkina Faso.